-With more than 30 years of experience, Norris McLaughlin higher education attorneys have represented colleges and universities in New Jersey, Pennsylvania, and New York with a broad range of legal needs.
+With more than 40 years of experience, Norris McLaughlin higher education attorneys have represented colleges and universities in New Jersey, Pennsylvania and New York with a broad range of legal needs.
 The following describes our services offered in greater detail.

 Advice and Counsel/Transactional

 Norris McLaughlin higher education attorneys have varied and extensive experience in the representation of public and private colleges and universities in New Jersey, Pennsylvania and New York.
-Our work has included involvement in school governance issues (from open public meetings issues, resolution preparation, and advice) to interpretation of statutory and administrative pronouncements and requirements.
+Our work has included involvement in governance issues (from open public meetings issues, resolution preparation and advice) to interpretation of statutory and administrative pronouncements and requirements.
 We have also had involvement in issues involving funding and governmental audits/oversight.
 We have rendered advice on policies and procedures and the assessment of risk.
+We have advised on compliance with FERPA, VAWA, Clery, and other federal and state regulatory requirements.
+We have assisted educational institutions in OCR investigations and U.S. Department of Educations and State Department of Educations audits.

 For institutions of higher education, the firm advises on faculty detenuring and assists in training on employee hiring, progressive discipline, workplace violence, background checks, sexual harassment, and employee termination and rifts.
 The firm also advises and negotiates employment and severance agreements, including the preparation and implementation of policies and employee handbooks.
-Attorneys defend employment discrimination claims ranging from sexual harassment, age, gender, sexual orientation, national origin, and religious discrimination claims under state and federal law.
+Attorneys defend employment discrimination claims ranging from sexual harassment, age, gender, sexual orientation, pregnancy, national origin, and religious discrimination and retaliation claims under state and federal law.
+The firm has handled matters before the NLRB and PERG.
 In addition, the firm handles matters before the EEOC, state agencies, and in state and federal courts.
+We have defended U.S. Department of Higher Education OCR complaints.
 We have also consulted on the applicability of forfeiture of public employment.

-In conjunction with the higher education attorneys, the Norris McLaughlin health care attorneys provide a variety of services to clients throughout the health care field, including highly specialized work in the regulatory areas governing the delivery of health care services under state and federal law.
+In conjunction with the higher education attorneys, the Norris McLaughlin Health Care & Life Sciences Group provides a variety of services to clients throughout the health care field, including highly specialized work in the regulatory areas governing the delivery of health care services under state and federal law.
 For the firm’s college and university clients that have health services such as hospitals or student health clinics, its attorneys advise academic institutions on their obligations under HIPAA and other privacy compliance legislation, as well as informing them of consent requirements and other regulatory requirements.

 Norris McLaughlin provides a full-service immigration practice utilizing trained professionals with extensive experience in the field of immigration law.
 Its attorneys are experienced in working with the Immigration and Naturalization Service, Department of Labor, Department of State, and foreign consulates to bring individuals to the U.S. to work, study, or just visit.